panmodi/capstone-project/README.md

 * Top 10 frequent Publishers.
 Ignoring other as it comes as top publisher as in clean up we replaced all spaces and NaN with 'Other'
 * Distribution of Books by Rating and Awards Won
 * Rating Trend Over Time (Since 1980).
 Used the column which we added 'year_published'
+##### Additional Visualizations
+* Top 20 Most Popular Genres
+* Top 20 genre coverage.
+This is visulization of data which comparision I have done manually in previous cells
+* Series vs. Standalone Books by Genre

 ### Baseline Model
 Used few of the columns which has books metadata like 'author','publisher','primary_genre','is_series','no_of_other_books_in_series','year_published' as X and 'is_high_rated' will be used as y